 "I couldn't stop crying.
 He's done us all proud," she said.

-"His silver medal on Thursday was lovely, but we knew he would go for gold again, and he did it."
+"His silver medal was lovely, but we knew he would go for gold again and he did it."

-Mr Colbourne has fought back after a gliding accident at Rhossili in May 2009 left him with a broken back and lower leg paralysis, and there were fears he might never walk again.
+Mr Colbourne has fought back after a paragliding accident at Rhossili in May 2009 left him with a broken back and lower leg paralysis.
+There were fears that he might never walk again.

-Among a 6,000-capacity crowd willing him on during his gold medal and world record-breaking ride were proud mum Margaret and daughter Jessica, 18.
+Among a 6,000-capacity crowd willing him on during his gold medal and world record-breaking ride were proud mum Margaqret and his daughter Jessica, 18.